johnschriner/presentations/lab5.md

 I did <code>sudo su</code> to make sure I was exploring the directory as root to edit .bashrc:
 ![Root's .bashrc edited](/images/roots_bashrc.png)

 As these machines are on an internal network, I momentarily gave my ubuntu-LAN machine a bridged network to download pyenv.
 I also had to install both scapy, python-netifaces, and nmap as this is a new VM.
-I then shutdown and removed the adapter because I want everything to be in this internal network.
+After installing pyenv and other stuff below, I remembered to shutdown and removed the adapter because I want everything to be in this internal network.

 I then installed pyenv using this resource: http://opencafe.readthedocs.io/en/latest/getting_started/pyenv/ (thanks Orit!!).
 I found that I needed to install curl.
 Once cloned and placed in my home directory from Git, to run pyenv, I needed to navigate to <em>/home/d4cs-student/.pyenv/bin</em> where I could then <code>./pyenv install 2.7.6